-- To review the Council's corporate governance arrangements against the good governance framework, including the ethical framework and consider annual governance reports and assurances. - To review the Council's draft annual Self-Assessment Report, and make any appropriate recommendations for changes. - To review the Council's draft response to the Panel Performance Assessment Report, and make any appropriate recommendations for changes. - To review the Council's draft response to any Auditor General's recommendations arising from a 'special inspection' in respect of the Council's performance requirements, and to make any appropriate recommendations for changes. - To review and assess the authority's ability to handle complaints effectively, and make any associated reports and recommendations. - To review the Annual Governance Statement prior to approval and consider whether it properly reflects the risk environment and supporting assurances, taking into account the internal audit opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management and internal control. - To consider the Council's arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements. - To consider the Council's framework of assurance and ensure that it adequately addresses the risk and priorities of the Council. - To monitor the effective development and operation of risk management in the Council. - To monitor progress in addressing risk-related issues reported to the Committee.
+- To review the Council's corporate governance arrangements against the good governance - framework, including the ethical framework, and consider the Code of Corporate Governanceannual governance reports and assurances. - To review the Council's draft annual Self-Assessment Report, and make any appropriate recommendations for changes. - To review the Council's draft response to the Panel Performance Assessment Report, and make any appropriate recommendations for changes.

-- To consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions. - To review the assessment of fraud risks and potential harm to the Council from fraud and corruption. - To monitor the Counter-fraud strategy, actions and resources. - To review the governance and assurance arrangements for significant partnerships or collaborations.
+- To review the Council's draft response to any Auditor General's recommendations arising from a 'special inspection' in respect of the Council's performance requirements, and to make any appropriate recommendations for changes. - To review and assess the authority's ability to handle complaints effectively, and make any associated reports and recommendations. - To consider the Council's arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements. - To consider reports on the effectiveness of financial management arrangements, including compliance with CIPFA's Financial Management Code. - To monitor the effective development and operation of risk management in the Council. - To monitor progress in addressing risk-related issues reported to the Committee. - To consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions. - To review the assessment of fraud risks and potential harm to the Council from fraud and corruption. - To monitor the Counter-fraud strategy, actions and resources. - To review the governance and assurance arrangements for significant partnerships or collaborations.